SeleniumHQ/docs/03_WebDriver.md

 Driver Requirements
 -------------------

-Selenium WebDriver works with a variety of browsers, such as Firefox, Chrome, Internet Explorer, Safari, and Opera.
-WebDriver drives the browser directly using the browser’s built in support for automation.
+Through WebDriver, Selenium supports all major browsers on the market such as Chrom(ium), Firefox, Internet Explorer, Opera, and Safari.

-You can use any languages that are supported by the selenium team to write your code.
-You can use any testing frameworks like junit / testng to write your tests.
+Where possible WebDriver drives the browser using the browser's built-in support for automation, although not all browsers have official support for remote control.

 ### Firefox